samaila-bashir/redux-cli-kit/README.md

 - If you specify both `--saga` and `--action`, the CLI will generate a single action saga for the given model and action.
 - If you specify both `--slice` and `--action`, the CLI will generate a single action slice for the given model and action.
-- The default action is `fetch`, but you can customize it by providing the `--action` flag with a different action name.

 This CLI tool is designed to help streamline Redux state management setup by automatically generating the necessary boilerplate for your models with simple commands.